-Useful npm Tips and Tricks that Developers Should Know
+Useful NPM Tips and Tricks for Developers to Boost Productivity

 For instance, the

 speed-test package shows the speed of your internet connection.
 The

 emoj package helps you search for emojis from the terminal.
 And the

 wifi-passwords package can help you find the password of your current WiFi network.